eiroh/canopsis-nagios/README.md

                     lot of I/O) (default: 60)
     autopop =       Delay in seconds between two automatic flush of the cache into the AMQP bus if it is available.
 (60)
-    multithread =   Enable multithreading support for the depiling process.
+    rate =          Delay in ms between two messages when depiling.
+(250) multithread =   Enable multithreading support for the depiling process.
 This option requires a good CPU and your canopsis must be running on a strong server because we will send a lot of data in a short time. (false)